sekocha/pyclupan/docs/tutorial-alloy.md

-# Development of Cluster Expansion Model in the Binary Ag-Au System
+# Cluster Expansion Model Estimation for Alloy Systems
-In this tutorial, a cluster expansion model will be constructed for the binary Ag–Au system.
+In this tutorial, a cluster expansion model will be constructed for the binary Ag–Au and ternary Cu-Ag-Au systems.
-The required files for this tutorial can be found in the `examples/Ag-Au` directory.
+The required files for this tutorial can be found in the `examples/Ag-Au` and `examples/Cu-Ag-Au` directories.

 ### 1. Enumeration of Derivative Structures
 Starting from the FCC lattice specified by `fcc-primitive`, derivative structures with a given maximum number of atoms are enumerated.